giuntoli-group/nmm-week5/README.md

 ### Instructions

 2a.
 Take the new in.3dlj script, using a cutoff of 2.5 for the Lennard-Jones potential.
+UPDATE SCRIPT, QUESTION MARKS ON KEY PARAMETERS

 (i) Fix the temperature to 1.0, and vary the particle density and interaction strength.
-Report snapshots and quantitative metrics (on structure and/or dynamics) for different phases of the system, including at least a liquid phase, a "gas+solid" phase, and a crystalline phase.
+Report snapshots and quantitative metrics (on structure and/or dynamics) for different phases of the system, including at least a liquid phase and a crystalline phase.
 Pro tip: equilibrate long enough, and stay far away from the phase boundaries unless you want to wait for a long time.

 ## Assignment 3 - Patch up

 Not all colloidal particles have spherical, isotropic interactions!
 Directional interactions are often present as a result of internal chemical structure or functionalization.
-In this assignment, learn how directional interactions can be implemented by adding attractive patches on inert cores.
+In this assignment, learn how directional interactions can be implemented by adding attractive patches on repulsive cores.

-### Instructions MORE DETAILS AFTER TESTING
+### Instructions

 3a.
-Switch to patchy particles with 2 patches.
-Explore phase diagram/structures.

-3b.
-Switch to 3-4 patches.
-Explore phase diagram, find at least N phases.
+Explore the phase diagrams of patchy particle systems.

+(i) Build at least two initial data files with different compositions of patchy particles, each particle having 2, 3, or 4 patches.
+To do so PIZZA.PY INSTRUCTIONS

+(ii) For each composition, use the LAMMPS SCRIPT file and vary thermodynamics conditions (temperature, packing fraction) to report at least two different phases.
+Justify your choice of composition, equilibration time, and quantitative metrics to define the structures.

+Pro tip: you can search the literature to guide your choices.
+Or just run random simulations and see what sticks, who are we to judge how you want to spend your time.

 ## Assignment 4 - Look Ma, no hands!

 Equilibrium phase diagrams are fun, but colloids are very interesting non-Newtonian fluids!
-Let's check their rheological properties in this assignment.
+Let's check their rheology in this assignment.

 ### Instructions

 4a.
-Shear thinning: start from final structure of assignment 2, with epsilon=? and density=?

-(i) run the simulation shear.in, extract+plot stress curve, calculate viscosity in steady state.

-(ii) repeat for different shear rates.
-Plot viscosity(shear rate).
-Power law?
-Lower limit for zero shear viscosity?
+Start from an equilibrated structure obtained with the in.3dlj script (see assignment 2) with ADD PARAMETERS: SIZE, ETA, T, EPSILON, ETC...

+(i) Run the simulation shear.in CHECK NAME (FIX SHEAR RATE TO HIGHEST), and obtain the viscosity from the resulting stress curve by ADD INSTRUCTIONS.
+What is the algorithm used to stabilize the temperature in the system?

+(ii) Repeat the simulation for smaller shear rates.
+Following the same procedure as before, make a plot of viscosity as a function of shear rate (in log-log scale).
+Can you fit a power law to it?
+Can you determine a lower limit for the zero shear viscosity?

+Pro tip: change shear rate logarithmically.
+Be mindful of the resources needed: anything lower than a shear rate of 0.001 will take at least several hours to run.

 4b.
 (OPTIONAL, HARD) Calculate the zero shear viscosity.
 This can be done in a couple of ways [(or more, none easy)](https://docs.lammps.org/Howto_viscosity.html):